 Nine years ago Universal knocked us out with a fantastic Blu-ray boxed set of terrific monster classics, surely the studio’s most enduring ‘creations of the imagination.’
 That Essential Collection gathered eight of Uni’s top terrors in eye-opening HD restorations, all appointed with added value extras.
 Once upon a time we had to scour magazine interviews to learn about these pictures, but Universal’s extras sourced qualified historians and authors, plus today’s industry monster-makers that partly based their careers on the legacy of Carl Laemmle Jr.’s glamorous horror creations.

-These days, if the readers are over ten years old it’s no longer necessary to explain who Bela Lugosi and Boris Karloff were, although it gives us pleasure to do so.
+These days, it’s no longer necessary to explain who Bela Lugosi and Boris Karloff were if the readers are over ten years old.
 Although those actors came before my time, I must have been a pretty committed fan: when Boris Karloff died I remember wearing a black arm band to high school.
 To read a thorough CineSavant take on the movies themselves, my coverage at the earlier review should do the trick.

 Just because I’m not discussing each film anew doesn’t mean that they no longer impress.
 These are great pictures.
 Sure, Lugosi’s Dracula is a theatrical creation, but a really fine one.
 Just the way he moves his long fingers is amazing.
 (I think the photo at left might be from one of Lugosi’s later appearances as Dracula.)
 I can’t tell if the Spanish Drácula is in native 4K or just up-rezzed; its prime-quality reels look sensational, with no degradation.
 And Lupita Tovar — what a gem she was.
 Karloff’s mime performance still knocks us out.
 His monster looks like a corpse yet behaves like a confused baby begging for approval.
 He instead is conditioned to lash out in hatred.

 Claude Rains’ horror / sci-fi show is at least 20% comedy, with James Whale and his writers experimenting with macabre humor.
-Rains also mimes while covered in bandages, and sells the special effects with his expressive voice.
+Rains also mimes while covered in bandages and sells the special effects with his expressive voice.
 As for Lon Chaney Jr., after so many third-tier Universal spook shows it’s great to see him looking fit and able in his nicely-produced werewolf movie.
-He’s backed by fine actors (stars, really), including a rather demoted Bela Lugosi, that do their best to make him look good.
+He’s backed by fine actors (stars, really) that do their best to make him look good, including a sadly demoted Bela Lugosi.

 Blu-ray vs. Blu-ray

 My clinically unscientific comparison began by comparing the new Blu-rays included in the Icons set, with the Essential Blu-rays from 2012.
 I think they’re the same pressings.
-The menus are identical, and the real giveaway is that the commemorative ‘100 Year Anniversary’ logos on the 2012 discs are still present on the new set.
+The menus are identical and an added giveaway is that the commemorative ‘100 Year Anniversary’ logos on the 2012 discs are still present on the new set.

 Blu-ray vs. 4K